 For more information regarding the UK Gambling Act review and its potential impact on our business, see "Item 1A.
-Risk Factors-Risks Relating to Regulation, Licensing, Litigation and Taxation-The UK government's ongoing review of the UK Gambling Act may result in more onerous regulation of the betting and gaming industry in Great Britain, part of our second-largest market, which could have a material adverse effect on our business, financial condition and Taxation-Adverse changes to the regulation of online betting and iGaming, or their interpretation by regulators, could have a material adverse effect on our business, financial condition and Taxation-Adverse changes to the regulation of online betting and iGaming, or their interpretation by regulators, could have a material adverse effect on our business, financial condition and results of operations."
+Risk Factors-Risks Relating to Regulation, Licensing, Litigation and Taxation-The UK government's ongoing review of the UK Gambling Act may result in more onerous regulation of the betting and gaming industry in Great Britain, part of our second-largest market, which could have a material adverse effect on our business, financial condition and results of operations" and "Item 1A.
+Risk Factors-Risks Relating to Regulation, Licensing, Litigation and Taxation-Adverse changes to the regulation of online betting and iGaming, or their interpretation by regulators, could have a material adverse effect on our business, financial condition and results of operations."